Investing your money sounds like something only the super-rich do and impossibly complicated or far-reaching for us working folk.

 Where to Get Started

-You can get ETFs through online brokerages, and if you are going down the robo-advisor route, they will likely have these in the portfolio that they put together for you.
+You can get ETFs through online brokerages like Acorns, and if you are going down the robo-advisor route, they will likely have portfolio recommendations or automatic investing for you.

 4) Mutual Funds